Shane-McCallum/4Lk0HtJ8UlUUGOtc/README.md

 Success Metrics:

 Reach 73% accuracy score or above, or convince us why your solution is superior.
-We are definitely interested in every solution and insight you can provide us.

-Try to submit your working solution as soon as possible.
-The sooner the better.